mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## The golden rule: value your reviewer's time

 Reviewing code is difficult.
 More difficult than writing code.
 Your teammate arrives at work each day with a finite supply of focus.
-If they give focused attention to giving you a code review, that's time they can't spend on their own work.
+If they some of it to you by reviewing your code, that's time they can't spend on their own work.
 You should maximize the value they provide in that time.

 It sounds straightforward, but I so often see code authors violate the golden rule.
 They treat their reviewer as their personal quality assurance technician, relying on the reviewer to catch bugs.
 Or they fail to organize their code to make it sensible for a reviewer.